Part 1: Cloudflare ZTNA — Web Filtering

 -

-Terraform creates a Gateway Network Policy in your Cloudflare Zero Trust account.
-Head over to Zero Trust → Traffic Policies → Firewall Policies → Network and you should see it listed there.
+Head over to Zero Trust → Traffic Policies → Firewall Policies → Network and you should see Gateway Network Policy listed there.

 -